-reviewing and making recommendations to the Board regarding the framework, structure and quantum of remuneration of executive officers and non-executive directors; and • reviewing and making recommendations to the Board regarding Board succession planning, the appointment and re-appointment of non-executive directors, the induction and continuing professional development of non-executive directors, the process for evaluating the performance of the Board, its committees and directors, and the succession of the Group CEO and other senior executives.
+reviewing and making recommendations to the Board regarding the framework, structure and quantum of remuneration of executive officers and non-executive directors; and reviewing and making recommendations to the Board regarding Board succession planning, the appointment and re-appointment of non-executive directors, the induction and continuing professional development of non-executive directors, the process for evaluating the performance of the Board, its committees and directors, and the succession of the Group Chief Executive Officer and other senior executives.

-A copy of the Remuneration and Nominations Committee Charter can be found on the Company's investor website at https://investors.jbhifi.com.au/via the "Investors" and "Corporate Governance" sections.
+A copy of the Remuneration and Nominations Committee Charter can be found on the Company's investor website at https://investors.jbhifi.com.au/ via the "Investors" and "Corporate Governance" sections.

-During the 2023 financial year, the Remuneration and Nominations Committee comprised the following directors, each of whom are considered by the Company to be independent:
+During the 2024 financial year, the Remuneration and Nominations Committee comprised the following directors, each of whom are considered by the Company to be independent:

-- Stephen Goddard: Chair of Committee;

-- Beth Laughton; and

-- Mark Powell.
+- Stephen Goddard: Ongoing Member and Chair of the Committee; - Beth Laughton: Ongoing Member of the Committee; - Mark Powell: Ongoing Member of the Committee; and - Geoff Roberts: Member of the Committee since 31 December 2023.

 The Remuneration and Nominations Committee meets as required.
-Details of the meetings held and members' attendance during the 2023 financial year are listed in the Directors' Report.
-Directors who are not members of the Remuneration and Nominations Committee may attend a Committee meeting at the invitation of the Chairman when considered appropriate.
+Details of the meetings held and members' attendance during the 2024 financial year are listed in the Directors' Report.
+Directors who are not members of the Remuneration and Nominations Committee may attend a Committee meeting at the invitation of the Chair when considered appropriate.